LotusLotus

 Kāśyapa said to the Buddha, "Including the nonspecific dharma, there should be three kinds of dharmas in the world."

-The Buddha told Kāśyapa, "An example of a nonspecific appearance would be a person who is neither male nor female.
+The Buddha told Kāśyapa, “An example of a nonspecific appearance would be a person who is neither male nor female.
 Such a person is called a non-man.
-The drum is the same way."
+The drum is nonspecific in the same way.”

-Kāśyapa asked the Buddha, "As the World-Honored One says, a child is born from the union of parents.
-If they do not have the seeds for forming sentient beings, they are not the parental causes and conditions."
+Kāśyapa asked the Buddha, “As the World-Honored One says, a child is born from the union of his parents.
+If they do not have the seeds for forming sentient beings, they are not the parental causes and conditions.”

 Kāśyapa said to the Buddha, "This is not right."